A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 Genesis 15:7)

 Anyway he packs up and simply sets off up the main road.
-This was already a trade route from the head of the Persian Gulf to the Mediterranean, taking in Ur, Babylon, Nineveh, and Haran.
+This was already a trade route from the head of the Persian Gulf to the Mediterranean, generally following the Tigris and Euphrates, and taking in Ur, Babylon, Nineveh, and Haran.
 Haran itself was at a crossroads where you could also head south to Caanan and Egypt or north to connect with the Silk Road to the East.
 It may not have been a town then, and it may not have had the name Haran until Terah arrived.

 Logically, Terah would have named his town ‘Terah’ but maybe he wished to have a lasting memorial for his dead son.